r7b7/web-scrybe/README.md

 ## Features

-- **Available API Integrations**: Currently, 3 searches are enabled.
-Google, Bing and Reddit Hot topic.
+- **Available API Integrations**: Currently, 4 web searches are enabled.
+Google, Bing, DuckDuckGo and Reddit Hot topic.
 More features will be added subsequently.
 - **Easy-to-use API**: Developers can quickly integrate web scraping functionality into their applications using the provided API.
 - **Scalable and Distributed**: The application is designed to be highly scalable and can be deployed in a distributed environment using Docker.
 - **Unlimited Scraping**: The automation-based approach doesn't have the same rate limits or charges as Paid APIs, allowing users to scrape data at scale without facing throttling or downtime.